Conning (company): History

-New Directions
+Early activities

 In 1950, Conning & Company began offering insurance stock research and advice to institutional investors.

 After Conning & Company celebrated its 50th anniversary in 1962, the firm continued to emphasize research and education.
 In 1968, the firm became a Registered Investment Advisor with the SEC.

 During 1970, the firm branched out into consulting and strategic industry research for senior insurance executives.
 By 1974, the firm had 13 Partners and 60 employees operating in Hartford with a subsidiary, Fox-Pitt Kelton Inc., headquartered in London.
 The subsidiary provided research on U.S. insurance companies and banks to institutional investors throughout Europe.

-Mergers and Acquisitions 1985 – 1999
+Mergers and acquisitions (1985–1999)

 In the mid- to late-1980s, the firm formed two new groups: a venture capital unit to raise private equity for insurance investments and an asset management group to manage insurance companies’ assets.

 In 1995, Conning Corp. and its subsidiary Conning & Company. were acquired by General American Life Insurance Company (GALIC).
 Conning Corp.’s asset management business was merged with General American Investment Management Company (GAIMCO) to form Conning Asset Management Company (now known as Conning, Inc.).
 In 1997, GALIC took Conning Corp. public and completed an initial public offering of 2.875 million shares in 1997.
 The company began trading on NASDAQ as CNNG.

 In August 1998, Conning Asset Management acquired Schroeder Mortgage Associates LP, a small real estate investment company in Manhattan.
 Four months later, Conning Corp. and Conning Asset Management acquired Noddings Investment Group, a small convertible bond asset manager and broker-dealer located near Chicago.

 Conning Corp. also acquired the insurance company and high-grade fixed income management business of TCW Group, based in Los Angeles.
 In 1999, Forbes ranked Conning Corp.
 82nd on its list of 200 Best Small Companies.